luickk/basicWebserver/README.md

 ### Memory Safety

 To ensure safety I applied common static and dynamic analysis tools such as `leaks`, `valgrind` and memory surveillance.
 The webserver leaks no memory neither at runtime nor on close and makes use of one mutex lock.
 When choosing data types and struct components the memory alignment has been considered.
-To achieve threads which scale dynamically and are not limited by a statically sized buffer I created an array of references which links to a state struct in which a bool indicates wether the referenced thread is done and can be freed.
-If so all connected allocations for the thread are freed including its pthread id array index.
-That is done by reallocating the array and shrinking it that way.
-The threads themselves make use of the pthread_cleanup queue to ensure that the allocated memory is properly freed.
+To ensure a thorough memory cleanup even if a thread crashes the threads make use of the pthread_cleanup queue to ensure that the allocated memory is properly freed.

 ### Testing